 Please contact the Title IX Office at titleix@equity.ucla.edu if you have any questions about this information.

-Before attending your New Student Session remember to:
+Before attending New Student Orientation remember to:

 - Make sure to read through information pertaining to costs and fees for orientation.

-- Submit your BruinCard photo by July 1, 2022.
+- Submit your BruinCard photo by July 1, 2023.
 View photo requirements .

-- Complete the Math Diagnostic Test by July 1, 2022 if needed.
+- Complete the Math Diagnostic Test by July 1, 2023 if needed.

-- Complete the Chemistry Diagnostic Test by July 1, 2022 if needed.
+- Complete the Chemistry Diagnostic Test by July 1, 2023 if needed.

-- Submit all of your official final transcripts and test scores to UCLA Undergraduate Admission by July 1, 2022.
+- Submit all of your official final transcripts and test scores to UCLA Undergraduate Admission by July 1, 2023.
 Failure to submit these records may result in a hold preventing you from enrolling for Fall Quarter or a withdrawal of your offer of admission to UCLA.

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), New Student Academic Programs protects the confidentiality of any student (age 18 or over) records.
 Access to a student’s records – including all financial records – will be given to that student only, unless the student has given consent.
 For more information please visit the Department of Education or UCLA Registrar .